← All Articles

 Budget Considerations and Contract Terms for AI Speakers

-AI speakers with genuine media industry experience typically command $15,000-$25,000 speaking fees for keynote presentations at major conferences, according to 2024 industry surveys.
-This premium reflects the specialized expertise required to address media-specific applications effectively.
-Breakout session leaders often charge $5,000-$10,000 for 60-90 minute workshops.
+AI speakers with genuine media industry experience typically command premium speaking fees for keynote presentations at major conferences.
+This reflects the specialized expertise required to address media-specific applications effectively.
+In our experience, keynote fees for qualified AI speakers with real media credentials typically fall in the $15,000 to $25,000 range, while breakout session leaders often charge $5,000 to $10,000 for focused workshops.
+These figures can vary considerably based on the speaker's profile and your event's scope.

 Most experienced speakers expect to receive audience composition details (job titles, company sizes, technical background levels) at least 30 days before the event.
 Include information about previous AI-related sessions at your conference, attendee feedback, and specific learning objectives.
 This information helps speakers calibrate technical depth and select relevant examples.